HUPO-PSI/mzQC/docs/pages/worked-examples/example_batch_correction.md

 }
 ```

-This specific QC metric is a table metric, with various columns represented by controlled vocabulary (CV) terms.
+This specific QC metric is a table metric, with various columns represented by CV terms.
 Each column corresponds to a specific aspect of the PCA results, such as the run names (`MS:4000086`), principal component values (`MS:4000081`, `MS:4000082`, en `MS:4000083`), batch labels (`MS:4000088`), or injection sequence labels (`MS:4000089`).

 ### Comparing metrics